 Accident insurance can help cover copays or other out-of-pocket expenses related to an accidental injury, as well as nonmedical costs, such as transportation and lodging necessary to receive treatment.
 Benefits are paid directly to the insured, not to the hospital or health provider (unless otherwise assigned), so injured employees can use the benefit to help pay for whatever expenses they need.

-But injuries aren’t the only reason a traveler might seek medical care for while on vacation.
+But injuries aren’t the only reason a traveler might seek medical care while on vacation.
 If an employee needs to be hospitalized, hospital indemnity insurance can help cover the associated costs.
 As with accident insurance, hospital indemnity pays policyholders (unless otherwise assigned), helping cover necessities if an employee is hospitalized.
-Unlike accident insurance, employees have additional protection for covered hospitalizations for illnesses, not just injuries.
+Unlike accident insurance, employees also have additional protection for covered hospitalizations for illnesses, not just injuries.

-When it feels safe to travel again, many Americans will be eager to book their next trip, whether this year or next.
 Offering employee benefits that help cover the additional costs associated with an unexpected health problem could go a long way to make your employees feel more secure and better able to enjoy their time away from the workplace — and away from home.

 Ready to help your employees feel more secure?
 Contact your Aflac benefits advisor or visit Aflac.com/business.